Walnut, Kansas

 In 1875, the townsite was purchased by Perry & Goff.

-In 1876, the title to the ceded lands was quieted by the United States Court, which also settled the settlers’ fears regarding property.
-By this means, the town was made ready for the more lively and substantial growth that followed.
+In 1876, the title to the ceded lands was quieted by the United States Court, which also addressed settlers’ concerns regarding property.
+In this way, the town was prepared for the more substantial and dynamic growth that followed.

 On April 4, 1877, the town’s name was shortened to Walnut.

-An addition was built to the school building in 1879 to satisfy the increased demand for educational facilities.
+An addition to the school was built in 1879 to meet increased demand for educational facilities.
 That year, H.C.
 Bruner built Walnut Mills, a grist and flour mill.

 Methodist Episcopal Church in Walnut, Kansas today by Kathy Alexander.

-In 1880, Steadman & Gregory put in a large stock of general merchandise and conducted a successful business.
-By this time, the town was growing, the townsite was resurveyed, and 40 acres were added to it.
-About a year later, J. Miller made an addition of 20 acres known as “Miller’s Addition,” and in the fall of 1882, the Robins & Goff and the Burns Additions were made, of 30 and 15 acres, respectively.
-The enlarged townsite then had an area of 145 acres.
+In 1880, Steadman & Gregory established a large stock of general merchandise and operated a successful business.
+By this time, the town was growing; the townsite was resurveyed, and 40 acres were added.
+About a year later, J. Miller added 20 acres known as “Miller’s Addition,” and in the fall of 1882, the Robins & Goff and the Burns Additions were made, totaling 30 and 15 acres, respectively.
+The enlarged townsite then covered 145 acres.

 The Methodists erected a church building in 1880 at a cost of $1,500.
-It is a tastefully constructed one-story frame, finished with a spire and furnished with a bell.
+It is a tastefully constructed one-story frame structure, finished with a spire and equipped with a bell.
 By that time, church membership had increased to 60.
-The same year, the one-story frame Presbyterian Church building was erected for about $1,000.
+In the same year, the one-story frame Presbyterian Church building was erected for approximately $1,000.
 The Baptist denomination also had a church organization that provided services in the schoolhouse.

 By the early 1880s, Walnut was at the junction of the Missouri, Kansas, & Texas Railroad and the Nebraska, Topeka, Iola, and Girard Railroads.